-COSVARD 2020 will again be held in the city of Guwahati, in the North-Eastern Indian state of Assam.
+Situation permitting, COSVARD 2022 will have been again held in the city of Guwahati, in the North-Eastern Indian state of Assam.
 Guwahati is the capital of Assam and contains the famous “Kamakhya Temple”, as well as the world’s smallest habitable island “Umananda” and many sites of archaeological significance.

 Assam is located in the Himalayan Valley, and has an abundance of pristine natural beauty.
 It is also the gateway to the seven sister states of North-East India and neighbouring countries.
 It is home to an incredible variety of wildlife, including the single-horned rhinoceros, as well as a very high concentration of Bengal Tigers.